cronologic-de/ug_timetagger4/source/index.rst

     \addcontentsline{toc}{chapter}{Introduction}
     \chapter*{Introduction}

-The TimeTagger4 is a *common-start* low resolution, high throughput time-to-digital converter.
-Timestamps of leading or trailing edges (or both) of digital pulses are recorded.
+With the original TimeTaggers, cronologic has coined a name for an entire generic brand of time-to-digital converters.
+Our TimeTagger4 boards are *common-start*, low-resolution, high-throughput TDCs that offer the ability to record timestamps of leading or trailing edges (or both) of digital pulses.

 The TimeTagger4 produces a stream of output *packets*, each containing data from a single start event.